Published by Angie. Last Updated on October 11, 2022.

 For example, if you've ever wanted to know the proper way to hold a knife or chop an onion, you can definitely learn that here.
 Or if you're already familiar with these types of things and are looking to delve into something more complicated like bread making or pasta making, you can learn that here as well.

-Or if you just want to learn the basics of cooking a specific style of ethnic cuisine, this is a great place to get started.
+Or if you just want to learn the basics of cooking a specific style of international cuisine, this is a great place to get started.

 What Are the Classes Like?